HamidRezaSepehr/Cool-Tool/README.md

 <br/>[FBDOWN] (http://www.fbdown.net) Facebook Video Downloader.

 ### Other
-[Save From Net] (http://en.savefrom.net)  Download videos from websites (online video downloader).
-<br/>[Google Trends] (https://www.google.com/trends/hottrends/visualize?pn=p1)  See the latest trends, data and visualizations from Google.
+[Google Trends] (https://www.google.com/trends/hottrends/visualize?pn=p1)  See the latest trends, data and visualizations from Google.
 Find out what's trending near you right now.
 <br/>[change.org] (https://www.change.org)  The world’s platform for c
 <br/>[GIPHY] (http://giphy.com)  GIPHY is your top source for the best & newest GIFs & Animated Stickers online.
 <br/> [Instructables]  (http://www.instructables.com) Instructables is a place that lets you explore, document, and share your DIY creations.